n8n-io/n8n-docs/docs/doc2/settings-api.md

   - API
 ---

-You will find your API key in the API menu item in the settings
+You will find your API Key in the API menu item in the settings

 ![](/_images/doc2/DOC²_Settings_API Key.png)